therealnicoroshi/modlist/README.md

 ##  ❗Important Note ❗

-### Reinstall of Texture Downscaler mod (White Bar in MO2) at 'Performance' setting will reduce Vram usage to 8GB at 1080p Resolution and 12GB for 1440p
+### Reinstall of Texture Downscaler mod (White Bar in MO2) at your preferred texture size based on your available VRAM.
+It is set at Low/ performance 1K diffuse and 8GB of Vram used by default

 ***